predoklesec said: Hi! I love your library! Do u know when is the 2.0 coming out? And where can someone donate ;D

 8:49 pm • 29 December 2011

-bitbass asked: I got it working!
+bitbass said: I got it working!
 See here: or not...I'd point you to my blog post but I can't put in links.
 Google "RN-XV arduino" and it's already the 5th link.

 Glad to hear it is going!